Sunil-Pradhan/javascript-cheatsheet/README.md

 //ouput - 0, 1, 2
 ```

 What it tells us.
 We have initialized a variable then we have our test condition within the if statement.
-It checks the condition upto equality 3 then it will break and exit from the loop.
+It checks the condition upto equality 3 then it break the statement and exit from the loop.

 #### Nested for loop